astorm/pestle/docs/pestle-generate.md

         output(getHelloMessage());
     }

-If we run our program, you'll see we're successfully imported `getHelloMessage` from our first program
+If we run our program, you'll see we're successfully imported `getHelloMessage` (or more accurately, `YourPhpNamespace\Yourcommandname\getHelloMessage`) from our first program

     $ pestle.phar second-cmd
     Hello Sailor